anqiliumich/recipes-and-ratings-analysis/README.md

 ---

 ### Question
-**What factors influence the average rating of a recipe?**
+**What factors influence the calorie content of recipes?**

-This analysis seeks to identify key recipe attributes—such as preparation time, number of ingredients, nutritional values, and complexity (steps)—that make recipes highly rated.
-By analyzing the relationship between these factors and average ratings, we can uncover what makes a recipe successful and enjoyable for users.
+This analysis seeks to identify key recipe attributes—such as preparation time, number of ingredients, and specific nutritional components—that affect the total calorie count of a recipe.
+By analyzing the relationship between these factors and calorie content, we can uncover trends that define high-calorie versus low-calorie recipes.

 ---

 ### Why This Question Matters
-Understanding what makes a recipe highly rated can:
+Understanding calorie content can:
-- Help recipe developers craft recipes that appeal to users and receive higher ratings.
+- Help home cooks and recipe developers design meals that meet specific dietary goals.
-- Guide home cooks to create dishes that are likely to be well-received by others.
+- Inform users about which recipe attributes contribute to higher or lower calorie counts.
-- Enhance recipe recommendation systems to prioritize high-performing recipes.
+- Enhance recipe recommendation systems by including calorie considerations for health-conscious users.

 ---